Residency Program in Comparative Ophthalmology

 - Continuation into subsequent years of the training program is contingent upon satisfactory performance in previous and current years.

 - Failure to meet all aspects of the duties and responsibilities will result in termination or withholding of the certificate of residency completion.

 - Graduation from a School of Veterinary Medicine.

-- A minimum of 12 months' full-time clinical practice as a veterinarian in a general ("rotating") intership or equivalent private practive experience between completion of the veterinary degree and beginning the residency program.
+- At least 12 months' full time clinical practice as a veterinarian in a general ("rotating") internship or equivalent private practice experience between completion of the veterinary degree and beginning the residency program.

 - Demonstration of high motivation and excellent interpersonal skills.